 - PhD student in Epitranscriptomic and Cancer group, Centro de Investigación del Cáncer.
 Junta de Castilla y León‐Fondo Social Europeo (ESF) predoctoral fellowship.
 2020.

 - Master degree in Biomedical Biotechnology.
 Universidad Politécnica de Valencia.
 2017-2019

 - Graduate in Biology.
 Universidad de Valencia.
 2013-2017.

 Oscar Monteagudo García, Beca de Colaboración. email@example.com

 I studied Biochemistry and Biomedical Sciences at the University of Valencia (UV).
 In 2019, I worked at the Experimental Hepathology department in the “Hospital La Fe”, but I really wanted to focus my future work in the research of Cancer.
-For that reason, in 2020 I came to Salamanca to study the MSc in Biology and Clinic of the Cancer.
-There, I decided to Start my Master’s thesis at the Epitranscriptomics and Cancer Lab, led by Dr. Sandra Blanco, where I have been awarded with a Collaboration scholarship.
-Here, I’m working in the Identification of critical 6-methyladenosine regulators as malignant prognosis factors in prostate adenocarcinoma, which I hope to continue during my PhD.
+For that reason, in 2020 I came to Salamanca to study the MSc in Biology and Clinic of the Cancer and now my PhD thesis at the Epitranscriptomics and Cancer Lab, led by Dr. Sandra Blanco, where I have been awarded with a Collaboration scholarship.
+Here, I’m working in the Identification of critical 6-methyladenosine regulators as malignant prognosis factors in prostate adenocarcinoma.

 Soňa Gubová Erasmus plus student email@example.com